-Under the leadership of Christian Mardrus, Alliance Executive Vice President for Renault-Nissan BV and the Alliance CEO Office, a team of Alliance Global VPs and Directors assigned to specific areas is aiming to increase and accelerate synergies.
+Under the leadership of Arnaud Deboeuf, Alliance Executive Vice President for Renault-Nissan BV and the Alliance CEO Office, a team of Alliance Global VPs and Directors assigned to specific areas is aiming to increase and accelerate synergies.

 The Global VP Directors of a global function in the Alliance manage and steer the function.
 They are in charge of both partners’ operations.

 The Global Directors coordinate collaborative work between the two companies and see that their operations will help to strengthen synergies.